letmaik/pyvirtualcam/README.md

 For further information, see the [v4l2loopback documentation](https://github.com/umlaeute/v4l2loopback).

-pyvirtualcam uses the first available virtual camera it finds.
+pyvirtualcam uses the first available v4l2loopback virtual camera it finds.
-If you have more than one you can manually select a virtual camera by setting the `PYVIRTUALCAM_DEVICE=/dev/video1` environment variable.
+The chosen camera is printed to the terminal.